BolajiAyodeji/bolajiayodeji.com/content/building-a-slackbot-with-node-js-and-slackbots-js.md

 }
 ```

-We just used used Axios to get the JSON file which returns some data:
+We just used Axios to get the JSON file which returns some data:

 ```
 [